Samsung/tizen-docs/docs/application/native/guides/app-management/widget-viewer.md

 <a name="display"></a>
 ## Display Widgets

-To display widget application's buffer you have to create widget object which will be the sharing point of the widget application's buffer.
+Widget application shares its window to the Widget Viewer application.
+To display the widget application's buffer you have to create a widget object.
+The widget application's buffer is displayed on the widget object.
 You can create the widget object as shown in the following code:

 1. Initialize Widget Viewer using `widget_viewer_evas_init()`.
 The parameter of `widget_viewer_evas_init()` is the window object of an application: